isomerpages/mse/news/--press-releases/_posts/2020-05-02-press-release-on-home-based-food-businesses.md

 7 Enforcement agencies will take firm action against non-compliance.
 For home-based food businesses that fail to comply with safe management measures, first-time offenders will be issued composition offers of $1,000, and repeat offenders will face higher fines or prosecution in court.
 For customers or third party delivery service providers that breach measures, first-time offenders will be issued composition fines of $300, and repeat offenders will face a fine of $1,000 or prosecution in court.

 8 A range of schemes have been introduced to help households who face income loss due to COVID-19 and require assistance.
-A list of the assistance schemes can be found at Annex C.

 **Remaining Vigilant and Socially Responsible**